 2. Categorize your expenses

 Group your expenses into categories.
-Don’t go too crazy here but do create enough categories to help you narrow down the areas that you can improve on.
+Don’t go too crazy here, but do create enough categories to help you narrow down the areas you can improve.

 - Bank & Credit Card Fees